 The Fast-Track Grant is a quick turnaround grant of $2,500 to $10,000 to support efforts and organizations that promote the health, wellness, or disease prevention of persons in our nine-county service area.
 This region includes Clearwater, Idaho, Latah, Lewis and Nez Perce Counties in Idaho; Asotin, Garfield and Whitman Counties in Washington; and, Wallowa County in Oregon.
 While any organization can apply, Fast-Track Grants are especially intended for small, health and wellness focused nonprofits with annual operating budgets of under $250,000 that are serving our most rural communities.

 Funds can be used to support programs and projects, capital expenses, capacity building, or general operating costs.
 Funds are awarded monthly and must be spent within a year from being granted.
-Organizations can receive one Fast-Track grant per year.
+Organizations can apply for one Fast Track Grant per year per purpose .
 Please note: Fast Track Grants are subject to eligibility, fit, and available funds.
 The Lewis-Clark Valley Healthcare Foundation reserves the right to deny funding to organizations that are not a clear fit with our purpose.

 2023 Fast Track Timeline:

 - Funds will support efforts and entities that promote the health, wellness, or disease prevention of persons within the Foundation Service Area.

 - Funding will be granted only to organizations that do not discriminate on the basis of race, religion, national origin, gender, sexual orientation, or political affiliation.